-DSO Forward Plan Roadmap
+3. DSO Forward Plan Roadmap

-Looking Backwards Looking Forwards Neutral Supply Market Facilitation Published data on 32 zones Consultation on Signposting of distribution system needs, including visualisation and data provision Data on Signposting publically available for download Commitment to publish more data on system needs Working with stakeholders to further develop market information Development of a Flexibility Register for those offering services Enabling Decarbonisation Suite of four different Alternative Connection types developed Alternative Connections rolled out as business as usual Connection of 9.5GW of distribution connected generation Strategic Investment Options developed for future generation scenarios Active Network Management available in all areas by 2021 Roll out of flexibility will enable additional connection options Enhancing Security of Supply Consistent improvement in reduction of network unavailability Widescale deployment of automation Industry learning gained on resilience through Regional Development Programme Ongoing ED1 commitment to reduce customer minutes lost and number of customer interruptions Development of RESTORE flexibility product Our Control Room will be able to dispatch distributed energy resources to help support the network Flexibility Services Flexible Power brand procuring flexibility services under business as usual Flexible Power products published Over 380MW of flexibility responded to expressions of interest.
-28 out of 32 zones taken forward.
-ENTIRE project proving benefits of flexibility Flexible seeking further summer and winter flexibility services in 2019 Openly testing the market to compare flexibility against conventional reinforcement Electric Vehicle Readiness Over 7,100 EV domestic chargepoints connected without reinforcement Our innovative EV trial, Electric Nation successfully installed 673 domestic smart chargers We have exhibited at the low carbon vehicle and energy infrastructure event LCV since 2013 Results from Electric Nation on smart charging behaviour Building on learning from Electric Nation on using EV flexibility to defer reinforcement Continued selective uprating of assets in LCT hotspots Enabling Economic Growth Strategic Investment Options reports published for all four license areas Stakeholder engagement completed in all regions Publication of four Distribution Future Energy Scenario reports Refresh DFES and Strategic Investment Options reports on a two year cycle Engagement with Government on Local Energy Strategies Continue to share forecast data with local and regional Government and other stakeholders Whole System Planning Installation of FREEDOM test sites Completion of WPD & NG Regional Development Programme for South West Development of industry under ENA's Open Networks Collaborative Strategic Investment Options reports with other DNOs Joint SO and DSO articles published under WPD DSOF Implementation of RDP recommendations, including enabling Deep Connect & Manage for customers Communities and Localism Wide range of innovation projects centred around local communities Community energy events held in major locations within WPD area DNO to DSO community consultation published Continued engagement with local communities enabling them to participate in future energy markets Outputs and actions from the DNO to DSO community consultation Additional commercial opportunities for customers connected at LV
+Looking Backwards Looking Forwards Neutral Supply Market Facilitation 76 primary substations with flexibility in 2018 with 261 MW of interest Consultation on Signposting of distribution system needs, including visualisation and data provision Data on Signposting publicly available for download Commitment to publish more data on system needs Working with stakeholders to further develop market information Development of a Flexibility Register for those offering services Enabling Decarbonisation \checkmark Suite of four different Alternative Connection types developed Alternative Connections rolled out as business as usual Connection of 9.5GW of distribution connected generation Strategic Investment Options developed for future generation scenarios Active Network Management available in all areas by 2021 Roll out of flexibility will enable additional connection options Flexibility Services ENTIRE project proving benefits of flexibility Flexible Power brand procuring flexibility services under business as usual Over 380MW of flexibility responded to expressions of interest.
+28 out of 32 zones taken forward Seeking further summer and winter flexibility services in 2019 Signposting zones out to 2024 Openly testing the market to compare flexibility against conventional reinforcement Electric Vehicle Readiness Over 9,500 EV domestic chargepoints connected without reinforcement Our innovative EV trial, Electric Nation has shown that EVs do not charge every day We have issued our first EV Strategy and have also updated guidance to local authorities Trialling three phase service cables for new domestic connections Developing a solution for hub charging installations at car parks and public places Continued selective uprating of assets in LCT hotspots Enabling Economic Growth £ Strategic Investment Options reports published for all four license areas Stakeholder engagement completed in all regions Publication of four Distribution Future Energy Scenario reports Refresh DFES and Strategic Investment Options reports on a two year cycle Engagement with Government on Local Energy Strategies Continue to share forecast data with local and regional Government and other stakeholders Whole System Planning Installation of FREEDOM test sites Completion of WPD & NG Regional Development Programme for South West Development of industry under ENA's Open Networks Collaborative Strategic Investment Options reports with other DNOs Joint SO and DSO articles published under WPD DSOF Development of the Heat and Fleet project Communities and Localism Wide range of innovation projects centred around local communities Community energy events held in major locations within WPD area DNO to DSO community consultation published Continued engagement with local communities enabling them to participate in future energy markets Development of the MADE project Develop outputs of Open LV project into BAU

-Neutral Supply Market Facilitation
+4. Neutral Supply Market Facilitation